chrisjchandler/dnsinfo-/README.md

 It's an API.
 It queries DNS records.
 You send it a domain and a record type, it gives you an answer.
 It's not rocket science.

 How to Use
-Start the Server: Run go run . or go build followed by ./your-binary-name If you can't figure this out, maybe reconsider your career choices.
+Start the Server: Run go run . or go build followed by ./your-binary-name

 Make Requests: Use curl, Postman, or whatever floats your boat.